bcjordan/michael.penkov.id.au/_posts/2013-12-04-parsing-addresses.md

 1. Amazon packages the item and prints my address on the outside.
 2. Amazon entrusts the package to some domestic delivery company (in Japan, typically [Yamato](http://www.kuronekoyamato.co.jp/en/) or [Sagawa](http://www.sagawa-exp.co.jp/english/)).
 3. The delivery company interprets the address, in particular, looks for the postcode, prefecture, city and street address.
-4. The delivery company, which has depos all around Japan, picks a location that is closest to me, based on the above.
+4. The delivery company, which has depos all around Japan, sends the package to a depo location that is closest to me, based on the above.
-5. A driver goes out to the address and delivers the package.
+5. A driver from the depo goes out to the address and delivers the package.

 In this article, I'd like to focus on the third step: interpreting an address.
-This isn't something that is restricted to delivery companies: there are thousands of applications that involve finding out where exactly something is.
+This isn't something that is restricted to delivery companies: there are many applications that involve finding out where exactly something is.
 This particular task is known as [geocoding](http://en.wikipedia.org/wiki/Geocoding) and it is part of a broader problem area known as [geolocation](http://en.wikipedia.org/wiki/Geolocation).

 But let's get back to the specific problem and formulate it.